Cheapest fixed energy tariff for summer 2026 (UK guide)

 - Reviewed by: Energy Specialist

-- Last updated: February 2026
+- Last updated: June 2026

 Our definition of “cheapest fixed tariff”

 For this guide, “cheapest” means the lowest estimated annual cost for a household, based on the tariff’s unit rates and standing charges, using the household’s region and payment method—plus we flag terms that can alter value (exit fees, eligibility, incentives).
+We benchmark against the Ofgem price cap, which rose to £1,862 from 1 July 2026.

 Assumptions used in examples on this page